hidayatkhalid01/flask-react-task-app/README.md

 4. The frontend will run at [http://localhost:5173](http://localhost:5173)

 ## Docker Setup
+1. Inside frontend directory, clone .env.example and rename it to .env

-1. From project root, run
+2. From project root, run
 ```bash
 docker compose up --build
 ```
-2. Then run a database migration in a new terminal
+3. Then run a database migration in a new terminal
 ```bash
 docker compose exec backend flask db upgrade
 ```
-3. Now you can access the app at:
+4. Now you can access the app at:
 - Frontend: [http://localhost:5173](http://localhost:5173)
 - Backend [http://localhost:5000](http://localhost:5000)
 - Database localhost:3306